lhl2617/VSLilyPond-formatter/README.md

 #### Releasing

 Releasing is done automatically via GitHub Actions.

-## Issues

-Please submit issues in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter).

-## Contributing

-- File bugs and/or feature requests in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter)
-- Pull requests are welcome in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter)
-- Buy me a Coffee ☕️ via [PayPal](https://paypal.me/lhl2617)
+Bump the version in `package.json` and update `CHANGELOG.md` before merging into the default branch.